arun-reddy-a/EEG-to-Image/README.md

 First Clone the official latent-diffusion repository(https://github.com/CompVis/latent-diffusion) then put this code in the scripts folder.

+If you want more info about the dataset or training please email (reddyanugu@iitgn.ac.in).

 The rightmost column is the ground truth image for an EEG Signal and the remaining columns are the generated images for that particular EEG signal.

 This model was trained with limited number of iterations [ran out of GPU credits].
 Further Improvements are definitely possible by simply training for more epochs.